 - Suspend the extractor on its back such that the "top box" is clear of the ground.
-This is best achieved by placing the product across the top of the open box it came in so that the "top box" hangs down into the box. - Open the filter concealment panel and remove the filter(s).

-Each exhaust position has 4 captive nuts onto which can be bolted either the exhaust spigot assembly or a blanking plate.
+Tip.
+This can be achieved by placing the product across the top of the open box it came in so that the "top box" hangs down into the box. - Open the filter concealment panel and remove the filter(s). - Each exhaust position has 4 captive nuts into which can be bolted either the exhaust spigot assembly or a blanking plate.

-Bolt the exhaust spigot assembly into the required location by swapping it with a blanking plate as necessary using a screwdriver.
+Bolt the exhaust spigot assembly into the required location by swapping it with a blanking plate as necessary.